 With this in mind, these unbelievable moments certainly make statement on their own.
 Below, seven examples of insane stunts recorded either as selfies or through first person POV.
 Aspiring adrenaline junkies: keep it in the comments section.

 In June 2014, Chilean Sebastian Alvarez shot through two buildings with only a 39-foot gap between them in Reñaca, Chile.
 The camera angle switches from professional third-person POV angles provided by Barcroft TV, to cameras embedded in Alvarez's helmet.
 He pretty much looks like a human-sized flying squirrel as he coasts and safely lands in the street. [via Laughing Squid]

 Freedom Tower Base Jump

 As noted, the three Freedom Tower base jumpers were caught after filming their epic stunt, and subsequently released on a $3,500 bail.
-They're now asking for support in paying legal fees, but it might be tough to sympathize after the act itself sparked fears of terrorism.
+They asked for support in paying legal fees, but found it tough to find sympathizers after the act itself sparked fears of terrorism.

 Sneaking On Top Of The Great Pyramid Of Giza To Take Photos

 In March 2014, Russian photographer Vitaliy Raskalov illegally climbed the oldest of the Seven Wonders of the Ancient World, along with two friends.
 These boys risked jailtime, and definitely not in a country you want to be jailed in, to take crazy photos of themselves and the view from one of the most mythical and mystical places on the planet. [via PetaPixel]

 Pictures On Top Of The World's Largest Residential Building in Dubai